 The good news is that this land is eligible for a whopping $750,000 in federal matching funds.
 Fortunately, we already have half that amount either pledged or in hand from anonymous donors and our great partner organization, the Gettysburg Foundation!

-The bottom line is that we still need to raise $550,000 between now and December 15 to ensure that we can close on the property and then have the funds on hand to begin the restoration and interpretation of the property once the federal matching grant is received.
+The bottom line is that we still need to raise $550,000 to ensure that we can close on the property and then have the funds on hand to begin the restoration and interpretation of the property once the federal matching grant is received.

 Developers are desperate to scoop up this land.
 The landowner prefers to sell to us.
-But we need to raise $550,000 before December 15.
 Please give now and your donation will be TRIPLED!

 While this tract of land at Pickett’s Buffet is small, it has witnessed an unbelievable amount of history.